-Ginger Yang Hwalek, a native of South Bend, Indiana, began piano studies at age four and has been involved with music ever since as a pianist, violist, teacher, and conductor.
-She earned a Bachelor of Music degree from Indiana University and a Master of Music degree from Wichita State University, both in piano performance.
-In 1988, she completed a Doctor of Music program in piano chamber music and accompanying from Northwestern University.
+GINGER YANG HWALEK, a native of South Bend, Indiana, began piano studies at the age of four and has been involved with music ever since as a pianist, violist, teacher and conductor.
+She earned a Bachelor of Music degree from Indiana University and a Master of Music from Wichita State University, both in piano performance.
+In 1988, she completed a Doctor of Music in piano chamber music and accompanying at Northwestern University.

-Included among her influential teachers are Eugene Basabe, Sidney Foster, Hans Boepple, Robert Hamilton and Robert Weirich.
+Included among her influential teachers are Eugene Basabe, Hans Boepple, Sidney Foster, Robert Hamilton, and Robert Weirich.
 Dr. Hwalek has taught at Illinois State University and Blue Lake Fine Arts Camp, Michigan.
-She has served as the music director of the MacPherson (Kansas) Symphony Orchestra and the Central Maine String Orchestra (MUSE.)
-She has also conducted several piano monster concerts at Plymouth State University in New Hampshire as well as in Essex Junction, Vermont, sponsored by the Greater Burlington Music Teachers Association.
-In collaboration with soprano Nancy Ellen Ogle, Dr. Hwalek has performed and recorded three CDs of contemporary American art songs under the Capstone Records label.
+She has served as the music director of the McPherson (Kansas) Symphony Orchestra and the Central Maine (MUSE) String Orchestra.
+Dr. Hwalek has also conducted several piano monster concerts at Plymouth State University, New Hampshire, as well as in Essex Junction, Vermont, sponsored by the Greater Burlington Area Music Teachers Association.
+More recently, she has organized and conducted piano monster festivals in Camden and Orono under the sponsorship of Maine Music Teachers Association.
+In collaboration with soprano and colleague Nancy Ellen Ogle, Dr. Hwalek has performed and recorded three CDs of contemporary American arts songs under the Capstone label.

-Dr. Hwalek resides in Bangor with her husband, John who teaches in the Biological and Chemical Engineering department.
-They have two college-aged children, Heather and Joseph.
+Dr. Hwalek resides in Bangor, Maine with her husband, John, a professor in chemical engineering at UM, and has two children, Heather and Joseph.